 Recipe Variations & Substitutions

-Add protein: Stir in cooked shrimp, grilled chicken, or sausage for a full meal.
+- Add protein: Stir in cooked blackened shrimp, grilled or pan-seared chicken breast, sliced andouille sausage, or crispy bacon right before serving for a complete one-pan meal.

 FAQs About Cajun Alfredo Sauce Recipe